-Distribution" beginning on page S-22.
+beginning on page S-26.

-Use of proceeds We expect to use the net proceeds from this offering to fund clinical trials of our product candidates and for working capital beginning on page S-6 of this prospectus supplement or otherwise incorporated by reference in this prospectus supplement for a discussion of factors to consider before deciding to purchase our common stock.
+Use of proceeds We expect to use the net proceeds from this offering to fund clinical trials of our product candidates and for working capital and other general corporate purposes.
+See "Use of Proceeds" on page S-24 of this prospectus supplement.

 Risk factors This investment involves a high degree of risk.
-You should read the description of risks set forth under "Risk Factors"
+You should read the description of risks set forth under "Risk Factors" beginning on page S-8 of this prospectus supplement or otherwise incorporated by reference in this prospectus supplement for a discussion of factor to consider before deciding to purchase our common stock.